yge58/caffe2-opencv-ndkcamera/README.md

 # Introduction

 We love Caffe, OpenCV and Android, let's make an app including all three.
 Caffe, OpenCV and NDK are all C++ implemented.
+The program's workflow is,

-The program workflow basically is [0] Java - start app - init caffe2
+[0] Java - start app - init caffe2

-[1] cpp - read image from buffer (an array of uchar) into opencv [2] cpp - image pre-processing (resize, rescale, split into BGR channel) [3] cpp - run caffe
+[1] cpp - read image from buffer (an array of uchar) into opencv

+[2] cpp - image pre-processing (resize, rescale, split into BGR channel)

+[3] cpp - run caffe

 [4] cpp - return result back to java

 That's it.